kunjee17/awesome-fable/README.md

 * [Creating Visual Planetary Systems using Fable and F#](https://medium.com/@mukund.sharma92/creating-visual-planetary-systems-using-fable-and-f-de23415ca6f7)
 * [Two Tetromino Tetris with Fable and F#](http://www.prigrammer.com/?p=489) - Implementation of a version of Tetris using Fable with the JS Canvas API and JS interval and .Net events for the game clock.
 * [FableConf 2017, Elmish & Canvas based presentation](https://github.com/whitetigle/fableconf2017) - Learn how to create gorgeous Perlin based canvas animations and texts with Elmish and JS Events through a very simple example.
-* [Learning about the F# SAFE stack - Suave.io, Azure, Fable, Elmish](https://www.hanselman.com/blog/LearningAboutTheFSAFEStackSuaveioAzureFableElmish.aspx) - High level introduction to the SAFE stack by Scott Hanselman./
+* [Learning about the F# SAFE stack - Suave.io, Azure, Fable, Elmish](https://www.hanselman.com/blog/LearningAboutTheFSAFEStackSuaveioAzureFableElmish.aspx) - High level introduction to the SAFE stack by Scott Hanselman.
 * [A fable of Web MIDI](http://blog.pagansoft.de/articles/a-fable-of-webmidi) - An article about how to create Fable bindings for Web MIDI
 * [Opinionated Fable - Architecture & Performance](http://kunjan.in/2018/03/opinionated-fable-architecture-and-performance/) - Architecture & Performance tips and tricks for Fable 1.x
 * [Fable in React land](https://blog.vbfox.net/2018/02/06/fable-react-1-react-in-fable-land.html) - Fable for React: creating components and optimizing them